affordable care act (aca)

 - Summary of Benefits and Coverage: This important document gives an overview of your plan and coverage options.

-The ACA includes a number of important benefits and protections.
+The ACA includes a number of important benefits and protections External Site.
 For example, dependents can now be covered on family plans up to age 26, and no one can deny you coverage based on pre-existing conditions.
 All new Wellmark plans meet or exceed these requirements.
+Shop and compare Wellmark's ACA plans or renew your plan.